mquinnv/warpclip/README.md

 WarpClip consists of three main components:

-1. **Local Server**: A persistent service that runs on your Mac and listens on port 8888
+1. **Local Server**: A persistent Go service (`warpclipd`) that runs on your Mac and listens on port 8888
 2. **SSH Tunnel**: Automatically set up when you connect to a remote server, forwarding port 9999 on the remote to port 8888 on your local machine
-3. **Remote Client**: The `warp-copy` script that sends data to the forwarded port
+3. **Remote Client**: The `warpclip` Go binary that sends data to the forwarded port

-When you pipe content to `warp-copy` on a remote server, it securely transmits the data through the SSH tunnel to your local WarpClip server, which then copies it to your clipboard using `pbcopy`.
+When you pipe content to `warpclip` on a remote server, it securely transmits the data through the SSH tunnel to your local WarpClip server, which then copies it to your clipboard using `pbcopy`.

+> **Version 2.1.0 Update:** The remote client has been completely rewritten in Go, eliminating the need for netcat and providing improved error handling, signal management, and reliability.

 ## 🔧 Troubleshooting